-Here are all the winners from the 2020 Grammys – rolling list
+Here are all the winners from the 2020 Grammys

 Best Rap/Sung Performance

-‘Higher’, DJ Khaled Featuring Nipsey Hussle & John Legend
+‘Higher’, DJ Khaled Featuring Nipsey Hussle & John Legend – winner

 ‘Drip Too Hard’, Lil Baby & Gunna